 Here at Marmoset, we’d like to be everything to everyone.
 Our customers range from ad agencies and film studios to YouTubers and podcasters who are using our new Track Club music licensing subscription platform for high-volume video and audio content creators.

 Nevertheless, we know you might have different needs or priorities, and we want to make sure you have all you need to make an informed choice, so we’ve put together a list of the top Marmoset competitors.
 We’re comparing key variables like music selection, amount of quality music, licensing options, transparency and customization features.

 You’re reading this on the Marmoset Journal, and while we’ll try to be objective, these comparisons are obviously bound to be a bit biased.
 If you’re looking for a non-biased list, check out Filmmaker Freedom’s list of music licensing partners.

 Without further ado, let’s take a look!

 The amount of music and quality of music are two of the most important things to consider when choosing a music licensing partner.
 Here we’re looking at the size, quality, and ease of navigation through these catalogs.

 - Marmoset and Track Club

-- Marmoset has over 35,000 songs in our catalog, which are meticulously curated and perpetually refined.
+- Marmoset‘s catalog is meticulously curated and perpetually refined.
 It might surprise you, but we believe a higher quality catalog is better than a bigger catalog.

 - Marmoset and Track Club both use the same Smart Filter system, which allows users to sort songs by vocals, mood, energy, length, instruments, genres and if the song is customizable or not.
 We also famously use our trademarked ARC filter, which shows the crescendo or build throughout the song, visually represented by a line graph.
 This allows you to find the right song for your project quickly.